 So how does diagnostic through the eye work?
 For hypertension, optometrists can see that the blood vessel wall thickens due to increased pressure even though the vessel inside may be narrowed due to the atheromas (plaques).
 Sometimes, there can also be an aneurysm or bulging of the vessel wall, that is visible on a retinal image.
 For atherosclerosis in general though, alarm bells go off if the optometrist sees that the arteries are less than ⅓ the width of the veins.
 Additionally, optometrists are alarmed if the arteries begin to look like copper wiring, which happens because the arteries become stiff and hard, reflecting more and more light.
 There may also be arteriovenous nicking, which is when an artery and vein crossover, but the vein gets crushed because the artery on top is stiff.
 This compression will cause the vessel to enlarge, causing problems like backflow and leakage.
 Sometimes, the vessel may also burst and cause edema in the eye, which can cause partial blindness if the blood covers the macula.

-The reason why this diagnostic window is so important is because heart disease is a silent killer.
+The reason why this diagnostic window is so important is that heart disease is a silent killer.
 Patients often do not have symptoms, so plaque can accumulate without much awareness.
 The plaque can then go to the heart and cause myocardial infarction or go to the brain and cause a stroke.
 In the eye though, you can see evidence of high cholesterol buildup as the patient will have corneal arcus, a yellowish opaque ring of the eye due to hazy microdeposits that collect over time.
 On retinal imaging, the optometrists may also see Hollenhorst plaque, which is when a tiny chunk of cholesterol breaks off the inner arterial wall and get lodged in the blood vessels that go into the retina since the vessels bifurcate (gets smaller and smaller).
 This blockage causes death to all of the tissue that is fed by that vessel past this plaque.
 Dr. Shui told us that this would be an immediate referral because, in this case, the patient has a high risk of MI and stroke as well.